Young Rhiannon in the Temple of Isis Part 1

 I hated it!

-Priestess Elana walked slowly in front of us, pausing to examine each of our faces for long moments.
+“I am Priestess Elana,” she said, and she walked slowly in front of us, pausing to examine each of our faces for long moments.
 When she came to me, I gazed right back into her eyes and did not blink.
 She did, though, and then she moved on.

 “You have been given by your families in service to Isis, and to this, her temple.
-How you serve here reflects upon your family’s honor.”
+How you serve here reflects upon your family’s honor. ”

-My family.
-I seethed at the word.
-I was firstborn to Pharaoh, but my mother died.
-My father said that tainted me.
-He had taken a new queen, who had born him twin sons.
-At first, I had adored the babies, despite their incessant squalling.
+At first, I had adored the infants, despite their incessant squalling.
 But soon, my father had sent me away from the palace to serve in the temple.
-His heirs, he said, would be the new Queen’s sons, in order of their birth.
+He said I could no longer be heir to the throne.
+His heirs would be the new queen’s sons, in order of their birth.

 “You must not be angry with your families for sending you here,” she said, and her words caught my attention despite my rage.
-“Gifts to the Goddess must be the finest and the best we have to offer.
+“Gifts to the goddess must be the finest and the best we have to offer.
 The first fruits.
-Anything less would offend the goddess and invite Her wrath.”
+Anything less would offend the goddess and invite her wrath.”

 I tilted my head and listened more closely.

 Some more than others, I thought, looking at the girls around me.
 None of them had divine blood.
-I was born of Pharaoh, a god himself, if a cruel and shortsighted one.
+I was born of Pharaoh, a god himself, although a cruel and shortsighted one.
 I would be ten times the leader those mewling runts could ever be.

 “Here you will learn of the gods, their stories and their history.
 You’ll learn how to properly serve them, and you will learn the secrets of magic.”

 My head swiveled toward her and I blurted, “Magic?”
 Then I clapped a hand over my mouth.
-My father would have slapped me interrupting, had he been the one speaking.
+My father would have slapped me for interrupting, had he been the one speaking.

 Something in her eyes spoke to something in mine, but only for a moment.
 It was as if she recognized my greatness already.
 “That is all for now.
 You may enjoy your breakfast here in the garden and then we will begin your lessons.

 The girls around me scattered, rushing to gather all they could carry.
 Some even used their skirts to carry more.
-Each went to the fountain, to offer the very best piece to the goddess before finding a spot to sit and eat their own.
+Each went to the fountain to offer the very best piece to the goddess before finding a spot to sit and eat their own.
 I alone stayed behind, watching them.

 “You are pensive, Rhianikki?”